masterknuta/GhostGoblin/GhostPaper/mvp.md

 Speech input becomes part of GhostGoblin’s active state, allowing it to blend voice commands with memory, context, and visual data.
 This creates smooth, adaptive, voice‑driven interaction.

+### 📡 Sensors

+The sensor module gives GhostGoblin awareness of device signals like motion, orientation, proximity, and ambient data.
+These inputs help ground responses in the user’s physical context.

+All sensor data is processed locally and routed through Omni Processing, where it becomes part of the unified state alongside text, voice, visuals, and memory.

+Sensors allow GhostGoblin to adapt behavior based on movement, environment, or device state, enabling more responsive guidance, presence, and situational awareness.

+### 🧩 Self‑Evolving Mental Models

+GhostGoblin maintains an internal model of itself that updates over time.
+It tracks patterns in behavior, preferences, and context to refine how it understands its own role.

+This model evolves through reflection, journaling, and analysis of past interactions.
+Each update helps GhostGoblin adjust reasoning, tone, and strategy without losing stability.

+By continuously reshaping its internal map, GhostGoblin becomes more aligned, coherent, and adaptive, allowing it to grow while staying true to its core identity.

+### 📓 Evolution Journaling

+GhostGoblin records every meaningful change to its internal state.
+When it updates knowledge, preferences, or strategies, it logs the reason, context, and outcome in a structured journal entry.

+Each entry captures what triggered the change, what was modified, and how it affects future behavior.
+This creates a transparent history of growth that the system can review and refine.

+Evolution journals help GhostGoblin track patterns, avoid regressions, and maintain continuity.
+Over time, this becomes a map of its development and a guide for more aligned decisions.

+### 🌐 Floating UI Head

+The floating head is GhostGoblin’s visual presence.
+It appears as a small on‑screen avatar that reacts to input, signaling listening, thinking, or idle states without interrupting the interface.

+It uses simple animations tied to system events like speech, typing, or sensor activity.
+This keeps the avatar expressive and alive while staying lightweight and easy to implement.

+The head acts as a status cue and emotional indicator, helping users sense focus, mode, and engagement.
+It remains minimal, responsive, and always secondary to the main content.

+### 💬 Chat Window

+Tapping the floating head opens a compact chat panel that slides up over the current app.
+It shows recent messages, system cues, and quick actions while keeping the main screen visible.

+The panel supports text, voice, and attachments, with a simple input bar at the bottom.
+It adapts to modes, showing only essential controls so the interface stays fast and unobtrusive.

+The chat window connects directly to Omni Processing, sending user input and receiving structured responses.
+It behaves like a lightweight messenger that’s always one tap away.

+## (Continue tomorrow: 8th Feb.
+2026)